AY Automate

 The distinction matters.
 Traditional engineers treat AI tools as autocomplete.
 AI-first engineers treat AI as a junior team member they manage, direct, and review.
 They spend the majority of their time on system design, intent specification, and output validation rather than syntax and implementation.

 This shift is structural, not cosmetic.
 At Anthropic internally, 100% of pull requests are now reviewed by Claude before human review.
-Engineers report delegating approximately 60% of their work to AI tooling, resulting in a 50% documented productivity boost.
+Engineers report delegating approximately 60% of their work to AI tooling, with a documented 50% productivity boost.
 The engineer's leverage multiplier has changed permanently.

 The Intent Coding Paradigm